norcams/docs-enduser/docs/gold-image.rst

    username set to "centos".

 .. [#f3] GOLD images for CentOS Stream 8 released before December 1,
    2022 had their default username set to "centos".
+Between December 1 and May 1, 2023 the default username was set to "cloud-user".

 Retired GOLD images